-Friday Cloudy.
-High (80%) chance of showers, most likely in the morning and afternoon.
-Winds NW 25 to 35 km/h becoming light in the evening.
-Possible rainfall: 10 to 20 mm Chance of any rain: 80%.
+Thursday Partly cloudy.
+High (80%) chance of showers, becoming less likely later this evening.
+The chance of a thunderstorm early this evening.
+Winds W 25 to 40 km/h becoming light in the late evening.
+Cloudy.
+High (70%) chance of showers.
+Light winds.
+Possible rainfall: 4 to 15 mm Chance of any rain: 70%.

 ACT Weather Forecasts

 Thunderstorms are on the move through New South Wales and southern Queensland once again today, while southern states shiver.

 The most widespread heat in five years could grip parts of southern and eastern Australia next week.